vosticdev/xmassamp/README.md

 ---
-Include it in main mode, change handler for query and enjoy.
+Include it in main mode, change handler for query, recompile and enjoy.

 #Enjoy <3